 Moreover, a plane is a very bizarre environment – it’s usually too cold, there’s less oxygen, the air’s dry, you’re sitting for agonisingly long periods of time, stuck next to strangers who usually have chronic BO or a nervous tick, or worse, want to talk to you.
 Plus we’re reduced to the level of children under the complete control of men and women in bad uniforms, like nannies with trolleys who dictate when we eat, sleep, and watch movies.

 The first time most travellers think about the time in their destination is when the captain announces it when the plane’s commencing its descent, but you should start thinking about it way before that.
-Try to get into sync a few days prior to leaving.
+One of the best jetlag cures is to get into sync a few days prior to leaving.
 This could mean wearing two watches; one set to local time, the other to the time of where you’re going.

 My top tip for how to cure jetlag?
 Live, sleep and eat in the destination time as much as you can.
 If you find it hard to sleep on the plane, try getting more sleep for couple of days before travelling.
 If you normally need seven hours a night, try and get nine.
 That way, you’ve got sleep bonus points you can draw on if you can’t sleep on the plane or when you arrive.
 Failing that, set your watch to your destination when you get on the plane, and use your imagination to pretend it’s morning when it’s pitch black outside the window.